piradite/HemomancerModloader/README.md

     ```
     --script addons/modloader/setup.gd
     ```
 5.  **Run the Game:** Start the game once.
 The modloader will perform a one-time setup.
-You will see a confirmation message, and the game will restart.
+You will see a confirmation message, then simply remove the launch option.
 6.  **Done!** The modloader is now installed and working.

 ## Mod Directory